 6 min read · Cost

-Window-replacement cost in Truckee sits above the foothill band because the spec is different.
-Triple-pane glass is genuinely useful here, snow-load flashing at window heads is mandatory, and mountain freight plus a short build season add cost.
+Window-replacement cost in Truckee sits above any valley or foothill quote because the assembly itself is different.
+At roughly 5,800 feet, triple-pane glass earns its keep, snow-load flashing at heads is non-negotiable, and mountain freight plus a short build season shape the rest of the number.
+We scope every opening on site, and your written estimate is what governs.

 What drives a Truckee window quote